-Guavas provide fiber to help keep your child's digestive system in top shape.
-Just one medium guava boasts 3 grams of fiber.
+Guavas provide dietary fiber to help keep your child's digestive system in top shape.
+Just one medium guava boasts 3 grams of dietary fiber.
 That's as much as you get from a half cup of raisins or a cup of apple slices with skin on.
 For an even bigger fiber boost, puree whole guavas with the skin on in shakes, smoothies and juices.

 For those looking for a citrus fruit, loquats may be a what you crave.
 Loquats are a citrus similar in size to kumquats.
 One cup of loquats is a good source of vitamin A.

 These pink-orange fruits provide vitamin A through beta-carotene for healthy skin and eyes.
 Fat in a meal or snack increases the amount of beta-carotene the body absorbs, so pairing papaya with avocados and chopped fresh mint in a sweet yet savory salad is nutrition-savvy and delicious.
 One cup of papaya cubes are an excellent source of vitamin C and are a good source of folate.